-Visiting my website - when you visit my website to, for example, read or look up some information Google Analytics collects internet log information and details of visitor behaviour patterns: I do not use this information.
-I use GoDaddy.com to process my website which might collect anonymous information about your activity on the site: I do not use this information.
+Visiting our website - when you visit our website www.weechicks.com, for example, read or look up some information Google Analytics collects internet log information and details of visitor behaviour patterns: We use analytics to monitor marketing.
+We use GoDaddy.com to process our website which might collect anonymous information about your activity on the site: We do not use this information.